'68 (band): History

 A few months after the release of Two Parts Viper, McClellan was revealed to have parted ways with Scogin.
 During the tour, Nikko Yamada replaced McClellan as the band's new drummer.

 In September 2020, the band released their second EP, Love Is Ain't Dead.
 In January 2021, they announced their third album, Give One Take One, which was released on March 26.
+In August 2023, the band announced their fourth studio album, entitled Yes, And..., along with the release of its lead single "Removed Their Hooks".
+The album was released on September 29, 2023.